 PART D. CONDITIONS APPLYING TO CONSTRUCTION AND OPERATIONS

-All final design and construction drawings shall be stamped and signed by a Professional Engineer.
+All final design and construction drawings referenced at Part D, Item 2 shall be stamped and signed by a Professional Engineer.

 The Licensee shall submit to the Board for review and acceptance, at least sixty (60) days prior to construction or in a timeframe otherwise approved by the Board in writing, final design and for-construction drawings, stamped and signed by a Professional Engineer, for all infrastructure and/or facilities designed to contain, withhold, divert or retain Water and/or Waste, as authorized under the Licence.